-Drawing motivation from the generally poor behavior of SGD schemes on general (rather than structured) nonsmooth stochastic convex optimization problems, we develop two sets of accelerated proximal variance-reduced schemes, both of which rely on a variable sample-size accelerated proximal method ({\bf VS-APM}) for smooth convex problems.
-In nonsmooth strongly convex regimes, $\eta$-{\bf VS-APM} requires applying ({\bf VS-APM}) on an $\eta$-Moreau smoothed variant of $\mathbb E[f(x,\omega)]$ where increasingly exact gradients are computed via an inner SGD scheme.
-This scheme is inspired by the idea of replacing (SGD) which is afflicted by {\em noisy subgradients} and {\em diminishing steps} by a scheme that relies on {\em increasingly exact gradients} and {\em non-diminishing steps}.
-This scheme achieves an optimal oracle complexity in stochastic subgradients while displaying a linear convergence in outer steps.
-In smooth ill-conditioned regimes, this approach shows crucial empirical advantages, while the iteration complexity worsens slightly to $\log^2(1/\epsilon)$.
-When $f(x,\omega)$ is smoothable and convex, our smoothed ({\bf VS-APM}) scheme (or {\bf sVS-APM}) admits optimal rate and oracle complexity.
-Our findings when specialized to the smooth and convex $f$ provide an optimal accelerated rate of $\mathcal{O}(1/k^2)$ with optimal oracle complexity matching findings by ~\cite{ghadimi2016accelerated} and ~\cite{jofre2017variance}.
+Drawing motivation from the generally poor behavior of {\bf (SSG)} schemes on general (rather than structured) nonsmooth stochastic convex optimization problems, we develop two sets of accelerated proximal variance-reduced schemes, both of which rely on a variable sample-size accelerated proximal method {\bf (VS-APM)} for smooth convex problems. {In nonsmooth strongly convex regimes, we \usv{present three sets of schemes}, each of which produces linearly convergent sequences and is characterized by an overall complexity in subgradients (or proximal evaluations in the third case) that is optimal (or near-optimal).
+First, in compact domains, {we propose} {\bf (mVS-APM)}, {an avenue that} requires applying ({\bf VS-APM}) on the Moreau envelope of $F(x)$ where increasingly exact gradients are computed via an inner {\bf (SSG)} scheme.
+Second, in unbounded domains, we apply an unaccelerated variable sample-size proximal method {\bf (VS-PM)} which also relies on {\bf (SSG)} for approximating gradients to increasing accuracy.
+When $\uss{\f}(\uss{\cdot},\omega)$ is smoothable and convex, our smoothed ({\bf VS-APM}) scheme (or {\bf sVS-APM}) admits optimal rate and oracle complexity.
+Our findings, when specialized to the smooth and convex $f$, provide an optimal accelerated rate of $\mathcal{O}(1/K^2)$ with optimal oracle complexity matching findings by ~\cite{ghadimi2016accelerated} and ~\cite{jofre2017variance}.
 When $f$ is deterministic, our rate matches that obtained by ~\cite{nesterov2005smooth} but does so while providing asymptotically convergent schemes.
-Preliminary numerics suggest that the schemes compare well with existing techniques both in terms of complexity as well as in terms of sensitivity to problem parameters (such as conditioning).
+Preliminary numerics suggest that the schemes compare well with existing techniques both in terms of complexity as well as in terms of sensitivity to problem parameters.